-Study sessions shall be conducted in the following order subject to rule 1(D), unless city council, by a vote of at least a majority of the council members present, shall suspend the rules [see rule 8(B)] and change the order:
+Study sessions shall be conducted in the following order unless city council, by a vote of at least a majority of the council members present, changes the order:

-- 1. City Council Policy Items
+- 1. Call to Order

 - 2. Administrative Items

-- 3. Public Information Office Update

-- 4. Presentations from outside Organizations

-- 5. Study Session Items (as determined by the City Council and/or the City Manager)
+- 3. Study Session Items (as determined by the City Council and/or the City Manager)

-- 6. Reports from Department Heads, Consultants, other Experts on City Projects/Programs

-- 7. Future Council Agenda Items